saumya-k-j/organizational-authenticity/PART3_README.md

 ---

-# Part A: Precise definition (formal and reproducible)
+# Part A: Precise definition

 For each company `c` and year `y`: